geozeke/ubuntu/README.md

 ### <a id="tuneup"></a> `tuneup.py`

 This script is used to keep the newly-created Ubuntu VM patched.
 It performs the following updates:

 * `sudo apt update && sudo apt upgrade`
+* `sudo apt -y autoremove`
-* `sudo apt -y auto remove`
+* `sudo apt -y autoclean`
 * `sudo snap refresh`
 * Pull updates to this repo to support patching if necessary.
 * Synchronize jupyter notebooks to catch updates.

 #### usage

 An alias for this script is created when the VM is setup.
 To run the tuneup script and get help, just enter: `tuneup -h`.

 [top](#top)

 ### <a id="cacheburn"></a> `cacheburn.py`

 This script is used to clean caches and temp files from the share point.
 The following are deleted from `~/shares`:

 Directories: